pybamm-team/pybamm.org/content/news/2024/07/15/role-adverts.md

 4. Strong interpersonal skills to build and maintain relationships with sponsors, donors, and team members.
 5. Ability to work both independently and collaboratively within a team environment.
 6. Experience with open-source software projects (desirable).
-7. Experience in battery modeling (desirable).
+7. Experience in battery modelling (desirable).
 8. Being an active contributor or maintainer of PyBaMM or related projects (desirable).